percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 2. The EKTPlaintext field is computed from the SRTP Master Key, SSRC, and ROC fields, as shown in (#EKT).
-The ROC, SRTP Master Key, and SSRC used in EKT processing SHOULD be the same as the one used in the SRTP processing.
+The ROC, SRTP Master Key, and SSRC used in EKT processing MUST be the same as the one used in the SRTP processing.

 3. The EKTCiphertext field is set to the ciphertext created by